PhiLhoSoft/PhiLhoSoft.github.io/source/_posts/Programming/Multi-selection-in-lists.md

 The implementations moving the focus then allow to select or deselect the current row with Ctrl+space.
 Or even just space in some cases.
 Upon doing Ctrl+Shift+UDA, only Firefox extends the selection from the current position to the new one.
 Curiously, Windows Explorer extends the selection to the new position.
-Qt just move the focus.
+Qt just moves the focus.

 ## Implementation